33Evgenyy33/euroroaming-woo3/wp-content/plugins/affiliatewp-show-affiliate-coupons/readme.txt

 Changed the template file path priority to avoid a conflict with the Direct Link Tracking add-on

 == Changelog ==

+= 1.0.7 =
+* Fix: PHP notice that could appear in some instances

 = 1.0.6 =
 * New: The "Coupons" tab now shows within the Affiliate Area Tabs add-on.
 Affiliate Area Tabs v1.1.6 and AffiliateWP v2.1.7 required